opensecuritycontroller/community/designs/tripleo/osc-tripleo.md

     description: This contains private key and public certificate for osc access.
 In addition contains public certificate chain for accessing osc clients (OpenStack and Security Manager).

+  # The parameter ServiceNetMap is required for service network-isolation i.e. to indicate in which network the service will be hosted.
+  ServiceNetMap:
+    default: {}
+    description: Mapping of service_name -> network name.
+Typically set via parameter_defaults in the resource registry.
+This mapping overrides those in ServiceNetMapDefaults.

 resources:
   # This resource containers a static list of configurations and scripts necessary
   # for the deployment of container services in the *overcloud*